-- Listen to the child. - Check the child understands why their behaviour choice is inappropriate. - Encourage empathy by discussing the effects the behaviour has on others. - Endeavour to understand the reasons for the misbehaviour. - Use emotion coaching techniques to acknowledge a child's feelings so that they can calm down quickly, address any inappropriate behaviours, discuss events in a rational manner and problem solve to reach a resolution. - In disputes between pupils, adopt peer mediation strategies so that the children can reflect on their behaviour and take responsibility to solve their problems themselves.
+- Listen to the child. - Check the child understands why their behaviour choice is inappropriate. - Encourage empathy by discussing the effects the behaviour has on others. - Endeavour to understand the reasons for the misbehaviour.

+- Use emotion coaching techniques (see below) to acknowledge a child's feelings so that they can calm down quickly, address any inappropriate behaviours, discuss events in a rational manner and problem solve to reach a resolution. - In disputes between pupils, adopt peer mediation strategies so that the children can reflect on their behaviour and take responsibility to solve their problems themselves.
 Peer mediation is structured around the following questions: What has happened?
 How do you feel about it?
 What shall we agree to do?
-When shall we meet again? - Remind the child of our school code of conduct and ask them to reflect upon their behaviour choices. - Record the misbehaviour in the class behaviour book using the ABC (Antecedent, Behaviour, Consequence) method. - Report any prejudice related incidents using Warwickshire Local Authority's online prejudice related incident form. - Look for patterns in misbehaviour and offer appropriate support. - Expect the child to take responsibility for their actions and reactions. - Provide children with the opportunity to make amends. - Focus on de-escalation and preventative strategies. - Use our trained, Year 5 peer mediators to deal with minor playground misdemeanours. - Use restorative justice where appropriate. - If necessary, remove pupils to a place of safety away from the scene of the misbehaviour. - Liaise with parents/carers as deemed necessary. - Access the help a child needs to support them in making appropriate behaviour choices in the future, for example, through referral to anger management sessions or by arranging nurture provision at Sunshine Nurture Group.
+When shall we meet again? - Remind the child of our school code of conduct and ask them to reflect upon their behaviour choices. - Record the misbehaviour in the class behaviour book using the ABC (Antecedent, Behaviour, Consequence) method. - Report any prejudice related incidents using Warwickshire Local Authority's online prejudice related incident form. - Look for patterns in misbehaviour and offer appropriate support. - Expect the child to take responsibility for their actions and reactions. - Provide children with the opportunity to make amends. - Focus on de-escalation and preventative strategies. - Use our trained, Year 5 peer mediators to deal with minor playground misdemeanours. - Use restorative practices where appropriate (see below). - If necessary, remove pupils to a place of safety away from the scene of the misbehaviour. - Liaise with parents/carers as deemed necessary. - Access the help a child needs to support them in making appropriate behaviour choices in the future, for example, through referral to our Social Emotional and Mental Health (SEMH) offer (e.g. counselling, nurture, Young People First, Mental Health in School Team).